 It usually takes pets around two hours to recover after the procedure, and you will be able to take them home that evening.
 Be prepared for some transient whining due to the medication, not because they are in pain.

-Pets will need to eat soft food if an extraction was done during their visit.
-Owners should keep their pets as calm as possible for two days.
-That means no chew toys and leash walks only.
+Pets will need to eat soft food for a period of time as recommended by their doctor if an extraction was done during their visit.
+Owners should keep their pets as calm as possible for at least two days.
+That means leashed walks only and no chew toys or stuffed animals for up to two weeks as incisions in the mouth heal.

 Please call us at 720-420-9922 to schedule your pet’s dental care & cleaning today!